Answers to the most frequently asked questions:

 This program fills up quickly and spaces are assigned on a first-come, first-served basis.
 Our goal at Camp Kinder-Kool is to make this camp available for every child in the district.
 However, to offer a financially competitive camp, we need to have 15 children in each camp classroom to be able to meet all our expenses.
 This means we build camp classes as we go, so don't be surprised or worried if your child's name goes on a waiting list.
 We do everything in our power to avoid turning kids away.

 3) Will my child get the same teacher as they had in Camp Kinder Kool?

 The shortest answer to this question is "maybe".
+There are no guarantees that camp sessions are taught by RVSD teachers and changes in district staffing and classroom locations may be made over the summer.
 The primary purpose of Camp Kinder-Kool is to ease your child's transition into kindergarten, not to select a specific teacher for each student.

-5) Why didn't my child have a kindergarten teacher for Camp Kinder-Kool?
+4) Why didn't my child have a kindergarten teacher for Camp Kinder-Kool?

 The vast majority of the teachers at Camp Kinder-Kool are kindergarten teachers or have taught kindergarten and/or Camp Kinder-Kool in the past.
 In addition, your child will rotate through all the K classrooms several times a week, and will be able to meet all the teachers in our program.

-6) Will I receive any written feedback about how my child did at camp?
+5) Will I receive any written feedback about how my child did at camp?